-Related to my interest in human-technology relations, embodied cognition, object-embedded scripts, and focal things, I like to explore different technical systems to see how they structure and change meaning and experience.
+As part of my work in human-technology relations, embodied cognition, object-embedded scripts, and focal things, I explore different technical systems to see how they structure and change meaning and experience.
 This has included learning to shave with a straight razor, winemaking, historical cooking (esp.
 Ancient Roman and Medieval English cuisine), charcuterie, Spencerian script, and vintage pen and pencil restoration.

 Vintage pens are often different from fountain pens made today, and vintage pencils are as well.
 I have useful notes on

 Filling mechanisms, inks, and leads

 Eversharp Kimberly Retractable Ballpoints